 This rigorous course studies the composition and changes associated with matter.
 Math is an integral part of the course.
-This course includes some
+This course includes some rigorous standards that are not part of the standard course.

 AP Chemistry

 Prerequisite: Chemistry I Honors, Meet Honors